Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

 \subsection{ELBO and VFE.}

-Similar to the alternating maximization for latent variable models, the EM algorithm also aims to encourage an increase in the likelihood over multiple steps.
-As maximizing the marginal likelihood function directly is inefficient and intractable.
-The EM algorithm attempts to achieve this indirectly by finding a proxy function that lower bounds the marginal likelihood function and is easy to optimize.
-If the proxy function is truly effective, maximizing it would also lead to an increase in likelihood.
-The key to the EM algorithm lies in introducing a proxy function called the \textit{Q-function} that lower bounds the marginal likelihood function and turns the parameter estimation problem into a bivariate problem, with the two variables being the parameter $\btheta$ and the Q-function.
+Similar to alternating maximization for latent variable models, the EM algorithm also seeks to increase the marginal likelihood over successive iterations.
+However, directly maximizing the marginal likelihood (also known as \textit{model evidence}; see Equation~\eqref{equation:lvm_maxmarg}) is often intractable or computationally prohibitive.
+To circumvent this, the EM algorithm introduces a \textbf{proxy function} that serves as a tractable lower bound on the marginal likelihood.
+The core idea of EM is to construct such a proxy---known as the \textit{Q-function}---which lower-bounds the log-marginal likelihood and transforms the original parameter estimation problem into a bivariate optimization over both the model parameters $\btheta$ and an auxiliary distribution over the latent variables.

-To delve into the EM algorithm, without loss of generalization, we assume the support of the hidden variable is continuous.
-The logarithm of the \textit{marginal likelihood} function is
+To develop the EM algorithm, we assume---without loss of generality---that the latent variables have continuous support.
+Instead of maximizing the product of the likelihood functions directly, which can be cumbersome, we take the logarithm and convert the product into a sum.
+The logarithm of the {marginal likelihood} function $\ell(\btheta)\equiv \ell(\btheta; \{\bx_n\})$ in \eqref{equation:lvm_maxmarg} is given by:

-where the inequality follows from the Jensen's inequality since the logarithm function is concave.
-This quantity $\mathcalF\left(\{q_{\bz_i}(\bz_i)\}_{i=1}^N, \btheta\right)$ is called the \textit{evidence lower-bound (ELBO, a.k.a., the marginal log-likelihood lower-bound)}.
-As a hindsight (in the context of constrained EM optimization or variational inference), we want to maximize the ELBO when fixing $\btheta$ constant.
-The first term in the ELBO rewards variational distributions $q_{\bz_i}(\bz_i)$ to assign high probability to configurations of the latent variables that well-explain the observations (i.e., \textit{expected energy}); the second term encourages variational distributions that are entropic, i.e., that maximize uncertainty by spreading their mass on many configurations.
+where the inequality follows from the Jensen's inequality, leveraging the concavity of the logarithm.
+This quantity $\mathcalF\left(\{q_{\bz_n}(\bz_n)\}_{n=1}^N, \btheta\right)$ is known as the \textit{evidence lower-bound (ELBO, a.k.a., the marginal log-likelihood lower-bound, or the variational lower-bound)}.
+The term $q_{\bz_n}(\bz_n)$ is an \textbf{arbitrary} probability distribution for latent variables, which is called the \textit{variational distribution}.
+As a hindsight (in the context of constrained EM optimization or variational inference), we want to maximize the ELBO while holding $\btheta$ fixed.
+The first term in the ELBO rewards variational distributions $q_{\bz_n}(\bz_n)$ to assign high probability to configurations of the latent variables that well-explain the observations (i.e., \textit{expected energy}); the second term---the \textit{entropy}---encourages uncertainty by spreading probability mass across many configurations, preventing overconfident approximations.